 People also love the fresh smell of citrus fruits that it leaves behind.

-It’s also a food-grade product so that you could use it as a flavoring to homemade ice cream or candy.
+It's also a food-grade product, so you could use it as a flavoring for homemade ice cream or candy.

 Also, as it's organically sourced, it would provide added peace of mind if you plan to use it in food.

 It's ideal for making homemade ice cream, cakes, and candy.
 Because it's such a fine powder, you won't have to worry about it properly mixing with the food.

 I love these Lemi Shine products as they come in four different containers at different concentrations.

 Simply pick one of the products depending on whether you need to deep clean one of your appliances or just want to add some extra sparkle to your glasses in the dishwasher.

 They come in convenient pods and will work wonders to cut through dirt and grime that builds up over time.

 I simply set a reminder on my phone to put one of these in an appliance every two weeks, and they always stay fresh and clean-smelling.

 There are no unnecessary added anti-caking agents that might otherwise make it less effective.
 Simply mix it with warm water and essential oils, and enjoy the fresh smell it leaves behind.